andyharless/openai-gym-taxi-v2-udacity/README.md

 ## Attempts to solve OpenAI Gym's Taxi-v2 RL environment

 The skeleton of this code is from [Udacity](https://github.com/udacity/deep-reinforcement-learning/tree/master/lab-taxi).
 This version uses Taxi-v2, as does theirs, even though v2 is deprecated.
+(But I also did v3 [here](https://github.com/andyharless/openai-gym-taxi-v3-udacity).)

 The environment is from [here](https://gym.openai.com/envs/Taxi-v2/).